 What to do if you stay in hostels?

 In Europe, maximum hostels have inbuilt laundry.
 A room with 20 machines in a line is enough to meet the requirement of the inmates.
 A coin which is worth 2-3 Euros will allow you to wash a certain KGs of clothes.
 Time slots will then be allotted to you to wash your clothes.
-Price of the detergent might be included in the coin or the management might sell you the detergent and if the management has decided not having the detergent hassle at all, you may have to go outside, buy it and use it in the machine.
+The price of the detergent might be included in the coin or the management might sell you the detergent and if the management has decided not to have the detergent hassle at all, you may have to go outside, buy it and use it in the machine.
 You can take help from the management as to how to wash the clothes.
 The dryer is in-built the machine.
-You can iron the clothes by yourself, courtesy travel iron machine or management of the hostel or you can get it done from outside.
+You can iron the clothes by yourself, courtesy travel iron machine, or management of the hostel or you can get it done from outside.
 If you don’t intend to use those services, you can use the tricks listed in the article below.